-12.2 Training assistance, wage subsidies and employer assistance Persons who are receiving training assistance for formal study or who are assisted through an Australian or State/Territory government wage subsidy by an employer, are ineligible for ABSTUDY.
-Examples of training assistance and wage subsidies include but are not limited to: training schemes, scholarships, bursaries, cadetships and any similar assistance and can be from Government and non-Government sources.
+12.2 Training assistance, wage subsidies and employer assistance

+Persons who are receiving training assistance for formal study or who are assisted through a Commonwealth or State/Territory government wage subsidy by an employer, are ineligible for ABSTUDY.
+Examples of training assistance and wage subsidies include but are not limited to: training schemes, scholarships, bursaries, cadetships and any similar assistance.